nodegit/nodegit.github.com/guides/cloning/http/index.md

 var cloneOptions = {};
 ```

+**If you are using HTTP the OS X issue below does not affect you.**

 #### GitHub certificate issue in OS X

 Unfortunately in OS X there is a problem where libgit2 is unable to look up
 GitHub certificates correctly.
 In order to bypass this problem, we're going
-to bypass the certificate check.
+to passthrough the certificate check.

 *Note: this is not a problem with Windows or Linux*